Causal Discovery in the Presence of Missing Data: Deletion-based PC: A first proposal and its behavior

-\paragraph{Assumptions for dealing with missingness.} Apart from the assumptions for the asymptotic correctness of the PC algorithm (including the causal Markov condition, faithfulness, and no confounding or selection bias), we introduce some additional assumptions that we make use of to deal with missingness. \begin{assumption}[Missingness indicators are not causes] No missingness indicator can be the cause of any substantive (observed) variable. \end{assumption} This assumption is employed in most related work using m-graphs \citep{mohan2013graphical, mohan2014graphical}.
+\paragraph{Assumptions for dealing with missingness.} Apart from the assumptions for the asymptotic correctness of the PC algorithm (including the causal Markov condition, faithfulness, and no confounding or selection bias), we introduce some additional assumptions that we make use of to deal with missingness. \begin{assumption}[Missingness indicators are not causes] No missingness indicator can be a cause of any substantive (observed) variable. \end{assumption} This assumption is employed in most related work using missingness graphs \citep{mohan2013graphical, mohan2014graphical}.
 Consequently, under this assumption, if variables of interest $X$ and $Y$ are not d-separated by a variable set $\mathbf{Z} \subseteq \mathbf{V} \setminus \{X,Y\}$, they are not d-separated by $\mathbf{Z}$ together with their missingness indicators.
 Under the faithfulness assumption, this means that if they are conditionally independent given $\mathbf{Z}$ together with the their missingness indicators, they are conditionally independent given only $\mathbf{Z}$.
 Now the problem is that generally speaking, we cannot directly verify whether they are conditionally independent given $\mathbf{Z}$ and their missingness variables because we do not have the records for the considered variables when their missingness indicators take value one.
-We then need the following assumptions. \begin{assumption}[Faithful observability] Any conditional independence relation in the observed data also holds in the unobserved data; formally, $\,X \independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}=\mathbf{0}\} \Longleftrightarrow \,X \,\independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}=\mathbf{1}\}$.
-Here $\mathbf{R_K}$ is the missingness indicator set $\{R_x, R_y, \mathbf{R_z}\}$. $\mathbf{R_K}=\mathbf{0}$ means all the missingness indicators in $\mathbf{R_K}$ taking the value zero; $\mathbf{R_K}=\mathbf{1}$ means at least one missingness indicator in $\mathbf{R_K}$ taking the value one. \end{assumption}
+We then need the following assumptions to deal with this issue. \begin{assumption}[Faithful observability] Any conditional independence relation in the observed data also holds in the unobserved data; formally, $\,X \independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}=\mathbf{0}\} \Longleftrightarrow \,X \,\independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}=\mathbf{1}\}$.
+Here $\mathbf{R_K}$ is the missingness indicator set $\{R_x, R_y, \mathbf{R_z}\}$. $\mathbf{R_K}=\mathbf{0}$ means that all the missingness indicators in $\mathbf{R_K}$ take the value zero; $\mathbf{R_K}=\mathbf{1}$ means that at least one missingness indicator in $\mathbf{R_K}$ takes the value one. \end{assumption}

 This implies $X \independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}=\mathbf{0}\} \Longleftrightarrow X \independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}\}$, which means that conditional independence relations in the observed data also hold in the complete data, i.e., there is no accidental conditional independence relation caused by missingness.